Employment

 Qualifications:

-- Effective communication and interpersonal abilities.
+- Strong communication and interpersonal skills.

 Expected Job Requirements:

-- Must be dependable and punctual
+- Must be dependable and punctual.

-- Possess excellent oral and written communication skills;
+- Excellent verbal and written communication skills.

 - Manage multiple projects simultaneously with frequent interruptions.

-- Perform all duties in a manner that promotes the mission of DeLaSalle High School
+- Perform all duties in a manner that promotes the mission of DeLaSalle High School.

 Application Instructions